darklaunch/darklaunch.com/blog/2011/05/10/minimum-html5-markup-for-a-page-that-validates-successfully.md

 anonymous &ndash; Aug 10, 2011<div>

-You can make it shorter: the &lt;body&gt; element isn't required in HTML5.
+You can make it shorter: the &lt;body> element isn't required in HTML5.
 And if your server is emitting the correct headers, the charset isn't technically required either.

 </div></div></li><li><div>